 The BBA selects a panel of at least 8 Contributor Banks for each relevant currency.
 For example, the Australian Dollar panel consists of 8 banks.
 The Canadian Dollar panel consists of 12 banks.
 And the Japanese Yen panel consists of 16 banks.
 The Contributor Panel selections are based on the banks’ credit standing, reputation, participation in the London inter-bank market, and other relevant factors.
 The compositions of the Contributor Bank Panels are reviewed annually.

 Each day, between 11:00am GMT and 11:10am GMT, each Contributor Bank submits to the BBA the actual rate at which it could borrow funds just before 11:00am GMT on that day in the London inter-bank market for particular currencies, maturities, and fixing dates.

-The submitted rates are then ranked.
+Then the submitted rates are ranked.
 Then they calculate the mean using only the two middle quartiles of the ranking.
 For example, if 16 rates are submitted, then calculate the mean using the middle 8 rates.
 Whereas if 12 rates are submitted, then use the middle 6 rates.
 And if 8 rates are submitted, then use the middle 4.
 The calculated mean becomes the London Inter-bank Offered Rate for that particular currency, maturity, and fixing date.
 The BBA then publishes this rate at approximately 11:30am GMT.

 History of LIBOR